 Finally, keep in mind that the conditions of your eggs and the incubator will impact how successful you are at candling.
 Eggs that are dark in color (such as those from Welsummers) are more difficult to see through, even if there is a healthy embryo inside.
 An incubator with poor or fluctuating levels of humidity will also be less likely to produce eggs that are suitable for candling.

 Remember that you won’t be able to see anything early on in the incubation process.
 Candling is best done after the fourth day of incubating.
 Lots of changes happen up to this point.
 Try to contain your excitement until after the first week or so has passed.

 Why Candling is Important

-If you are hatching your own eggs, you definitely don’t have to candle your eggs.
+If you are hatching eggs for your own use, you definitely don’t have to candle your eggs.
 However, it can make incubation a lot more exciting, for sure!
 There is a learning curve involved in mastering candling techniques.
 Similarly, you may find that you struggle at first to understand what you’re seeing.